 • Promotes Positive Behavior

-• Bribes the children to embrace the right behaviors as defined by the society, teachers or parents.
+• Bribes encourage children to embrace the right behaviours defined by society, teachers, or parents.

 • It enables the acquisition of new habits to be something one looks forward to rather than a chore.